georust/rinex/rinex-cli/README.md

 ## HTML and analysis report

-When an operation is requested, it gets added to the general report being generated.
-Most analysis are graphical.
+When an operation is requested, it gets added to the report being generated.
+Most analysis are graphical, based on `plotly`.

+`plotly` is a powerful interface that will provide a tiny GUI for each analysis requested.
+Use a double click on the legend to focus and filter out a dataset.
+Use the "export to PNG" feature to save the current view as a file.

 The Quality Check (`--qc`) summary report is a more verbose approach, where information you may get from graphs analysis or graphs manipulation are exposed or depicted in another form.